compoundingeffects/bigpictureschool/cosmology.md

 On the theoretical side, physicists build mathematical models — consistent with known physical laws — and test whether they match what we actually observe.

 This back-and-forth between theory and observation is how cosmology makes progress.
 It's a field that asks the biggest possible questions — *Where did everything come from?
 What is most of the universe made of?
-What happens in the end?* — and pursues answers with careful measurement, creative thinking, and a deep respect for what the evidence actually shows.
+What happens in the end?* — and pursues answers through careful observation, mathematical modeling, and the application of known physical laws.